VaishaliBurge29/Converting_Scanned_Documents_To_TEI_XML/README.md

 This project doesn't require users to directly run a script.
 It's designed to process documents within the folders and generate TEI XML files in the output folder using the Python code provided.

-## Contents of Files
+#### Contents of Files
+***
+1. Data:

-1. All 24 document folders are uploaded in `data` folder
+      - All 24 document folders are uploaded in `data` folder.
-2. Each document in the `data` folder has the processed pages after going through the processing steps by processors.
+      - Each document in the `data` folder has the processed pages after going through the processing steps by processors.
+      - Has Split Images.
+2. Output:
-3. The output folder is located inside the `data` folder, which includes
+     - The output folder is located inside the `data` folder, which includes,
-     - Combined hOCR file
+     - Combined hOCR file.
-     - TEI XML conversion python code
+     - TEI XML conversion python code.
      - TEI XML output file.
+3. Code files:
-4. In `lib` folder you can find python code for splitting tiff documents into individual document and combining hocr code is also included in the main branch.
+      - In the `lib` folder you can find python code for splitting tiff documents into individual documents and,
-5. It also has our Report Document in `documentation` folder.
+      - Combining hocr code which is included in the main branch.
+4. Documentation:
+      -  The `documentation` folder contains our Detailed Report.